m2osw/snapcpp/README.md

 use modules, the module that gets checked out is the one defined in the snapcpp git and that's not always the latest.

-After a while, you'll have all the built objects under a BUILD directory in your `snapwebsites` directory.
-The distribution being under the BUILD/dist directory (warning: executables under the distribution will be stripped from their `RPATH` which means you cannot run them without some magic;
-namely changing your `PATH` and `LD_LIBRARY_PATH`)

-We support a few variables, although in most cases you will not have to setup anything to get started.
-You can find the main variables in our bin/build-snap script which you can use to create a developer environment.
-There is an example of what you can do to generate the build environment.
-The build type can either be Debug or Release.

-    cmake \
-        -DCMAKE_BUILD_TYPE=Release \
-        -DSNAP_COMMON_DIR:PATH="`pwd`/BUILD/dist/share/snapwebsites" \
-        ..
+### C++ Cassandra Driver

+To compile everything in older version, you had one more external dependency which was the C++ Cassandra Driver.

+You can obtain the precompiled for Ubuntu 16.04 code with the following PPA:

+    sudo add-apt-repository ppa:tcpcloud/extra
+    sudo apt-get update
+    sudo apt-get install cassandra-cpp-driver-dev

+Newer version make sue of the driver inside the `snapcpp/contrib` folder (i.e. we compile our own version).

 ### Building Launchpad Packages

 To rebuild all the packages on Launchpad, we have all the necessary scripts in our makefiles.
-Once you ran cmake successfully, say under a directory named BUILD, then you can run the following command:
+Once you ran `cmake` successfully, say under a directory named `BUILD`, then you can run the following command:

     make -C BUILD dput

 This will prepare all the source packages and upload them to the Launchpad repository.
 The files are not going to be uploaded if their version did not change.
-To change the version of a project, edit its changelog file and add an entry at the beginning of the file.
-In most cases this is about what changed in your last commit(s).
-If you did not really change anything but still need a rebuild (i.e. a dependency changed but the PPA was not smart enough to rebuild another package.) then increase the 4th number and put a comment about the fact this is just to kickstart a build of that project.
+To change the version of a project, edit its `debian/changelog` file and add an entry at the beginning of the file.
+In most cases, this is about what changed in your last commit(s).
+If you did not really change anything but still need a rebuild (i.e. a dependency changed but the PPA was not smart enough to rebuild another package), then increase the 4th number and put a comment about the fact this is just to kickstart a build of that project.

 ### Making sure packages will build on Launchpad